 I am blessed beyond measure by the women that God has brought into my shop.
 Each one has come in with a style all their own and with unique gifts they bring to our group.
 We laugh that our paths would never have crossed apart from this venture, but we’re so glad that our passion for this business brought us together.
 Because together we make up the girls of Mama’s Happy.

 Darlene joined us after “retiring” from Orono High School, which is why she knows just about everyone who walks into our Independence shop where she sells her goods.
 As an “empty nester” she has plenty of time, if not space, to create (she’s been known for upsetting their neighborhood association because she can’t always park in her garage…but what mama can??).
 Darlene is one of the most upbeat, energetic people on our team.
-She is ALWAYS willing to jump in and help (something this Mama deeply appreciates) and always with a smile on her face.
+She is ALWAYS willing to jump in and help (something this Mama deeply appreciates) and always with a smile.
+You can find Darlene’s creations in St. Louis Park and at our seasonal markets in Independence.

 When Jill reached out to inquire about joining our Independence team she had her interview questions ready.
 We humored her as we answered them all, and refrained from telling her that no one had ever taken this decision so seriously before.
 We love that about this girl.
 She’s very purposeful, very detailed and about as kind as they come.
 We’re so glad we passed her interview, because we super love having her on our team.